Kevin van Veen: Northampton Town

 On 30 January 2018, van Veen signed for fellow League One side Northampton Town on a two-and-a-half-year deal for an undisclosed fee.
-He made his debut for the club on 3 February 2018, coming off the bench in a 1–0 defeat at home to Rochdale.
-He would go on to make 10 appearances for Northampton in the 2017–18 season, scoring 0 goals as Northampton were relegated to EFL League Two.
+He made his debut for the club on 3 February, coming off the bench in a 1–0 defeat at home to Rochdale.
+He would go on to make 10 appearances for Northampton in the 2017–18 season, but did not get on the scoresheet as Northampton were relegated to EFL League Two.

-Van Veen started the season in fine form for Northampton scoring in his first match of the season in a 2–2 draw with Carlisle United before following this up with a brace the following week in another 2–2 draw, this time with Cambridge United.
+Van Veen started the season in fine form for Northampton scoring in his first match of the season in a 2–2 draw with Carlisle United, before following this up with a brace the following week in another 2–2 draw, this time with Cambridge United.
 He made his last appearance for the club in a 2–1 defeat to Forest Green Rovers on 1 January 2019.
 He played 38 times in total for Northampton and scored ten goals over two seasons.

 Return to Scunthorpe United

 On 1 January 2019, van Veen returned to Scunthorpe United for an undisclosed fee following a spell with Northampton Town.
 He played fourteen games, for Scunthorpe, in the 2018–19 season and only scored once.
 Scunthorpe United were relegated from League One.
 His next season, in League Two, saw him play 27 league games and score ten goals.
 He also scored three goals in six cup competitions, including a brace against a strong Manchester City U21s side.
 In this game, he was also involved in some controversy with Taylor Harwood-Bellis, van Veen pushed the youngster into some hoardings and then van Veen claimed he "cashed [him] up" by saying "[Harwood-Bellis] had more money than [van Veen]."
 Harwood-Bellis denied the claims and eventually Pep Guardiola publicly defended Harwood-Bellis.

 Despite a strong season from van Veen, Scunthorpe were in a relegation battle.
-Due to COVID-19, the season was cancelled and a point-per-game format helped Scunthorpe survive relegation.
-In the next season, van Veen started well, scoring twice in 2 games, but would go goalless for the rest of the season and Scunthorpe were once again in a relegation battle.
+Due to the COVID-19 pandemic, the season was cancelled and a point-per-game format helped Scunthorpe survive relegation.
+In the next season, van Veen started well, scoring twice in two games, but would go goalless for the rest of the season and Scunthorpe were once again in a relegation battle.
 They avoided relegation by just one place.
 Following an extremely underwhelming 2020–21 season, van Veen decided to not renew his contract, deciding instead to become a free agent.